New Minister Candidate Procedure

 Submitting Your Candidate Application

-To initiate the New Minister Candidate process, submit the following to the Secretary of Religion at email@example.com:
+To initiate the New Minister Candidate process, submit the following to the Secretary of Religion:

-- A formal letter of request stating your intention to be a Minister Candidate and a statement that you meet the prerequisites to be a Minister Candidate, as stated above.
+- A formal letter of request stating your intention to be a Minister Candidate and a statement that you meet the prerequisites to be a Minister Candidate, as stated above (please include the dates of Sikh Vows and/or Amrit and when you first began living as a Sikh).
 Please sign and date this letter.
-Provide your spiritual name, legal name and birth name, name you are currently using, place of birth and date of birth, address, phone and email.
+Provide your spiritual name, legal name and birth name, name you are currently using, place of birth, date of birth, address, phone and email.

 - Provide a resume or professional vitae if possible.